ikkez/f3-cortex/readme.md

 ```

 When called without any parameter, it loads the first record from the database.
+The method returns `TRUE` if the load action was successful.

 ### loaded
 **Count records that are currently loaded**